bikashxsharma/weekly-trending/README.md

 **Summary**

-I did this project as a part of coding excersise where I was provided an instruction, PDF mockup file, brand guideline and assets.
+I did this project as a part of the coding exercise where I was provided an instruction, PDF mockup file, brand guideline, and assets.

 *Technology used*